7 Best Places to Visit in November 2023

-Today you will get to know the diversity of Peru's agriculture through talking to agricultural engineer and Sacred Valley local - Manuel Choqque.
-You will be introduced to his researches and experiments with native potatoes and tubers to produce the wildest coloured varieties with heightened nutritional properties.
-Mr. Choqque has been recognised as Producer of the Year 2018 by Summum for his important work.
+Today you will get to know the diversity of Peru's agriculture by talking to the agricultural engineer and Sacred Valley local - Manuel Choqque.
+You will be introduced to his research and experiments with native potatoes and tubers to produce the wildest-coloured varieties with heightened nutritional properties.
+Mr Choqque has been recognised as Producer of the Year 2018 by Summum for his important work.
 You will be welcomed into his home, where he will explain his work and present you with a sample of some of the 370 varieties of potatoes he holds in his repository.
 Taste some of these with a traditional uchucuta sauce, make out of Peruvian hot peppers.

 Manuel is also innovating with his Andean tuber wines (made out of ocas and mashwas) and native potatoes' distillates (vodka).
 On your exclusive tour, taste these wines and spirits in different combinations, remaining thankful that our driver will escort you back.